Required minimum distributions

 Do the math

-• You have $373,000 in your 401(k) on Dec.
-31, 2020, and you turn 73 in 2021.
+- You have $397,500 in tax-deferred accounts in your 401(k) on Dec.
+31, 2023, and you turn 73 in 2024.

-• Based on the Uniform Lifetime Table, IRS Publication 590, your life expectancy factor would be 24.7.
+- Based on the Uniform Lifetime Table, IRS Publication 590-B, your life expectancy factor would be 26.5.

-• The 2021 RMD for your 401(k) account would be $15,102.
+- The 2024 RMD for your 401(k) plan would be $15,000.

 Tips for RMD planning:

-• Make a plan – Your RMD is the minimum you must take out.
+- Make a plan – Your RMD is the minimum you must take out.
 Create a withdrawal strategy to make sure you are taking out enough to meet your needs, but not so much that you’ll deplete your accounts too soon.
 Some retirement accounts offer distribution options that satisfy the RMD rules so that you don’t have to do the math.
-If you don’t take the RMD by the deadline, you may be subject to a 50% excise tax on the amount that should have been withdrawn.
+If you don’t take the RMD by the deadline, you may be subject to a 25% excise tax on the amount that should have been withdrawn.

-• Consolidate multiple accounts – Since you need to calculate your RMD every year, consider consolidating your retirement accounts to simplify the process.
+- Consolidate multiple accounts – Since you need to calculate your RMD every year, consider consolidating your retirement accounts to simplify the process.

 Work with a pro

 With the over 200 pages of rules written in the Department of Treasury specifically for RMDs, the nuances can be easily tricky.
-If you fail to take one or miscalculate and take too little, you’ll owe a penalty of 50% on top of the federal income taxes you will pay on the withdrawal.
+If you fail to take one or miscalculate and take too little, you may owe a penalty on top of the federal income taxes you will pay on the withdrawal.
 The rules for beneficiaries are even more complex.
 It is recommended that you speak with your own legal counsel to understand the federal income tax consequences based upon your individual facts and circumstances.
 Voya cannot provide you with legal and/or tax advice.

 Carefully consider the provisions of your current retirement plan and the new product for differences in cost, benefits, surrender charges or other important features before transferring assets.
 A Voya Financial Advisors financial professional** can help you review and compare all your options to help you determine what makes the most sense for you.

-This material is provided by Voya for general and educational purposes only; it is not intended to provide legal, tax, or investment advice.
+This material is provided by Voya for general and educational purposes only; it is not intended to provide legal, tax or investment advice.
 All investments are subject to risk.
-Please consult an independent tax, legal, or financial professional for specific advice about your individual situation.
+Please consult an independent tax, legal or financial professional for specific advice about your individual situation.

 **Investment adviser representative and registered representative of, and securities and investment advisory services offered through Voya Financial Advisors, Inc. (member SIPC).